jharris4/html-webpack-deploy-plugin/README.md

 ### All Level Options

-Several options from the `html-webpack-tags-plugin` are available at all levels.
+Several options from the [html-webpack-tags-plugin](https://github.com/jharris4/html-webpack-tags-plugin) are available at all levels.

-Options are passed down the levels, and overriden if specified.
+Options are passed down the levels, and overriden if specified at a lower level.

 |Name|Type|Default|Description|
 |:--:|:--:|:-----:|:----------|